-On April 13, 2010, we took early redelivery of the Pedhoulas Merchant, instead of the contracted earliest redelivery date of November 5, 2010.
-In connection with this early redelivery, we recognized early redelivery income of \$3.6 million, comprising cash compensation paid by the relevant charterer of \$4.8 million net of commissions, less accrued revenue of \$1.2 million.
+On April 22, 2013, we took early redelivery of the Sofia in advance of the contracted earliest redelivery date of September 19, 2013.
+In connection with this early redelivery, we recognized early redelivery income of \$3.0 million, comprised of cash compensation paid by the relevant charterer.
 No replacement charter contract had been secured at the time of conclusion of the early redelivery agreement.
-The vessel was subsequently fixed at a gross daily charter rate of \$27,250 until April 2011.
+The vessel was subsequently fixed in the spot market at a gross daily charter rate of \$11,000.